2023 Colchester City Council election

-The 2023 Colchester City Council election is due to take place on 4 May 2023 to elect members of Colchester City Council.
-Seventeen members of the council are due to be elected, one from each of the wards.
-This set of seats were last up for election in 2019.
+The 2023 Colchester City Council election took place on 4 May 2023 to elect members of Colchester City Council in Essex, England.
+This was on the same day as other local elections across England.
+There were 17 of the 51 seats on the council up for election, being the usual third of the council, with one seat available for each ward.
+This set of seats was last contested at the 2019 election.